coleifer/peewee/docs/new/playhouse/sqlite_ext.rst

 SqliteQueueDatabase
 -------------------

-:py:class:`SqliteQueueDatabase` serializes all write queries through a single long-lived connection on a dedicated background thread.
+:class:`SqliteQueueDatabase` serializes all write queries through a single long-lived connection on a dedicated background thread.
 This allows multiple application threads to write to a SQLite database concurrently without conflict or timeout errors.